Back to Compare

 Cross-platform consistency from the launch step

-Same naming convention, same UTM template, same destination URL pattern — applied to Meta, TikTok, and Google Ads in the same launch.
-Revealbot does not do this; it expects you to launch first, then automate.
+Same naming convention, same UTM template, same destination URL pattern — applied to Meta, TikTok, Google Ads, and Snapchat in the same launch.
+Birch does not do this; it expects you to launch first, then automate.

 Lower entry price for the most common buyer